 Tropicana Evansville ("Evansville") is a large casino hotel and entertainment complex and a popular attraction in Evansville, the third largest city in the state of Indiana.
-The property serves customers in the tri-state region of southern Indiana, southeastern Illinois and western Kentucky and is the only full-service casino within an 85-mile radius.
-The land-based complex, which is anchored on each end by two hotels and encompasses approximately 79,000 square feet of enclosed space, includes approximately 45,000 square feet of casino floor, four dining venues, an entertainment lounge and back of house space.
+The property serves customers in the tri-state region of southern Indiana, southeastern Illinois and western Kentucky, as well as the Nashville, Tennessee area, and is the only full-service casino within an 85-mile radius.
+The land-based complex, which is anchored on each end by two hotels and encompasses approximately 79,000 square feet of enclosed space, includes approximately 45,000 square feet of casino floor, four dining venues, a race and sportsbook and back of house space.
+The complex also includes approximately 11,000 square feet of convention space adjacent to the casino, and a Riverfront Event Center located across the street, which includes approximately 10,000 square feet of convention space overlooking the Ohio River.